#EachforEqual hero creation by Ms Snaps

 Exciting equality murals provide great awareness raising

-Here's a fabulous creation from Samu in London at Capital City Academy.
+To support the IWD 2020 theme, here was a fabulous creation from Samu in London at Capital City Academy.

 Image: @vote4samu, International Women's Crew